-While the fullness of Christ is dwelling presently in your born-again spirit, your soul still have the negative and ungodly imprints and stuffs of your old man that was crucified with Christ, and your body still has all the human weaknesses and frailties.
+While the fullness of Christ is dwelling presently in your born-again spirit, your soul still have many negative and ungodly imprints and stuffs of your old man that was crucified with Christ, and your body still has all the human weaknesses and frailties.

 Beloved, true spiritual growth is not seeking more from God but letting God have more of you.
-It is not praying and fasting and reading and studying God’s Word to strengthen, develop or educate your inward man (your born-again spirit), but to purify your soul or renew your mind and to discipline and bring your body into subjection to your inward man, so that they also can experience and manifest the exceeding riches of grace in your spirit.
+It is not praying and fasting and reading and studying God’s Word to strengthen, develop or educate your inward man (your born-again spirit), but rather to purify your soul or renew your mind and to discipline and bring your body into subjection to your inward man, so that they also can experience and manifest the exceeding riches of grace in your spirit.

 True spiritual growth is not seeking for more power or anointing of the Holy Spirit, but rather yielding more of your soul and body to the Holy Spirit, so that His power and anointing in your inward man may flow or manifest increasingly and unceasingly in and through your outward man.